spdx/spdx-spec/docs/conformance.md

 License Expression syntax and that relate to the
 [SPDX License List](https://spdx.org/licenses/).

-There are two associated profiles, the SimpleLicensing profile and the ExpandedLicensing profile.
+There are two associated namespaces, the SimpleLicensing namespace and the ExpandedLicensing namespace.
 Both allow expression of the same information, albeit in different ways.